-- Proposed large-scale production of over 6M lbs U3O8 per year over a 10 year mine life .
+- Proposed large-scale, low-cost production of over 6M lbs U3O8 per year over a 10 year mine life.

 Key Project: Macusani Project, Peru

-Plateau Energy Metals controls all of the known uranium resources in Peru, all of which are found in the Macusani Plateau of Puno in southern Peru.
-The property comprises adjacent mineral claims covering 910 square kilometers or 95 percent of the plateau.
-The project lies 650 kilometers southeast of Lima and has access to labor, water, inexpensive hydro-electric power, and major transportation routes.
+Plateau’s lithium and uranium Macusani project comprises adjacent mineral claims that total 910 square kilometers or 95 percent of the Macusani plateau.
+Hosting all of the known uranium deposits in Peru, the project lies 650 kilometers southeast of Lima and has access to labor, water, inexpensive hydro-electric power and major transportation routes.